dev-o-los/reactive_theme/README.md

 ## Install it

-You can install simple_sizer using the below command:
+You can install reactive_theme using the below command:

 ```css
  $ flutter pub add reactive_theme